book page

 Reviewer avatar

 I read one section during a coffee break and ended up rewriting my plan for the week.
-The OpenGL part hit that hard.
+The GPU Compute part hit that hard.
+(Side note: if you like Pervasive WebGPU & WGSL: Graphics & Compute, you’ll likely enjoy this too.)

 Reviewer avatar